ebcoop/rulesandpolicies/Rules.md

 #### 46 Chief executive officer (CNL ss172 & 178)

 1. The board may, if it considers appropriate, appoint a person to be responsible for the day to day management of the co-operative.
-The person may be a director or the secretary or a member of the co- operative or some other person.
+The person may be a director or the secretary or a member of the co-operative or some other person.

 2. The appointed person is the chief executive officer of the co-operative, and may be called the chief executive officer or (if a director of the board) the managing director.